msuhov1988/Mafunca/README.md

 Other remarks:
-- Effect monads are stack-safe, so you can build chains of any length and nesting.
+- Effects are stack-safe, so you can build chains of any length and nesting.
 - When the `retry` node runs out of attempts to retry based on exceptions or a predicate, exceptions `RetryByExceptionError` and `RetryByValueError` are thrown, respectively.
   You can always catch them with `catch_` methods and extract, for example,